sineld/bladeset/README.md

 A very simple blade extension which allows variables to be set within blade templates.

-This version is for Laravel 5.6 and should work with latest version of Laravel, if don't please mail me.
+This version is for Laravel 5.8 and should work with 5.x versions of Laravel, if don't please mail me.

 See master branch for latest release of Laravel.